 Liaremy’s Favorite Things

-- Enabling each other’s sugar addiction
+- Enabling each other’s sugar addictions

 - Making obnoxious observations about snobby stuff like tasting notes in fancy coffee/beer/wine/food (mmm yes, this coffee is QUITE fruit forward, I’m getting notes of birch tree and Art Deco)

-- Feminism and political activism
+- Feminism, social justice, and political activism

 - Accidentally wearing matching clothing …again